 It’s easy to put off working out when you’re busy, but it’s important to find time for your body.
 You don’t have to be a gym rat or run marathons every week—you can get your daily dose of exercise in just a few minutes.

 You could do something at lunchtime, like taking the stairs instead of the elevator or parking further away from work so you’ll have to walk some extra steps.
 You could also do something in the morning, like getting up 10 minutes early and walking around your neighbourhood before starting your day.
 Or maybe try something after work: grab some friends and go for a jog around the neighbourhood together; take advantage of those two hours where everyone else is gone and do some yoga poses while listening to music; go running in that beautiful park near where you live.
 Whatever works best for you!

-We are all guilty of eating on autopilot sometimes, without thinking about how the food we’re eating will affect our bodies.
+We often eat without thinking about how food will affect our bodies.

 We all do it.
 We eat without thinking, without questioning the consequences of our actions.
 Sometimes we don’t even realize what we’re putting in our bodies or how it will affect us.